Getting to Meteora from Thessaloniki

 Find here all buses from Thessaloniki to Meteora!

-Driving to Meteora
+Driving to Meteora from Thessaloniki

-Driving from Thessaloniki to Meteora is easy, except for the last 45 minutes part that has quite a lot of turns.
+Driving from Thessaloniki to Meteora is easy, except for the last 45 minutes part which has quite a lot of turns.
 From Thessaloniki, follow the signs to E90 (Egnatia Road) heading west to Kozani-Veria.
 Stay on E90 (take care not to head towards Athens) and then it is a 2-3 hour highway driving.
-Be advised that E90 is a toll road with several tolls stops along the way.
+Be advised that E90 is a toll road with several toll stops along the way.
 After Grevena, take the exit toward Trikala.
 That last 45 minutes bit is the hardest part as it has a lot of turns.
 Be patient and careful and eventually you will arrive at Kalampaka.

-It is highly recommended that you have a GPS on board so there is no way of getting lost.
+It is highly recommended that you have a GPS onboard so there is no way of getting lost.

 If you have a smartphone and have google maps enabled, then you can use our interactive map of Meteora to get directions from your place to your hotel here easily.